BassyAyman/Al-NewBank-Projet/deliverables/status.md

 ## What was done:

-* Modification on the service diagram
-* scenarios of implementation to test limit based on the V7 subject : Scalability
-* CQRS solution modele added to the service diagram
+* Implementation of some first service interacting in order to validate a transaction
+* new architecture at the database level, master-slave intercation for less complexity
+* architecture change when it comes to transaction that has been validate, in order to be more resilient

 ## What is planned

-* For Tuesday, have the implementation of the first Scenario ready
+* For Tuesday, have the scenario ready with a high number of transaction made

 ## What's the difference from last week

-* The architecture : we have modified how we manage read and write with database into a CQRS model.
+* The architecture
+* The code

 ## Issues :